KPI Example

-What is Repeat Purchase Rate?
+What is the Repeat Purchase Rate?

 Repeat Purchase Rate measures the proportion of your customers who have made more than one purchase.
 It’s a very easy KPI to measure, found by dividing your number of repeat purchasers by your total number of customers in a given period.